Chapter 782, Vancouver WA

 Are you using electric hand tools that have trigger locks that keep the tool running without the operator gripping the trigger?
 Disable them!
 When the drill sticks in the hole or the saw hangs in the sheet, it will keep running once you let go and the tool will continue to run.
 If it’s a drill it will spin and wind up the extension cord or air hose and it will hurt you if you try and wrestle it yourself or cost you in damage to your project as it whips around your shop.
 No hand tool that you own should ever run once you release it.
 Powered hand saws are in this same category as most have a safety to that prevents depressing the trigger but old ones have trigger-on locks which hurt the inexperienced beginner more than they should.
 Table saws injure and maim more people in the U.S. than any other tool is another story altogether as, though simple to use, are absolutely unforgiving when used incorrectly.
 If you are new to using one, please ask for help from someone who is experienced in using a table saw as finger and hand amputations happen every single day in the U.S. and are easily preventable.

 This brings us to guards and shields on power tools.
 Ok, we know all about how dangerous table saws can be, but taking guards off even simple tools like the good ‘ol band saw can also mean a trip to the doctor for stitches.
 Remember that they use band saws at the butcher’s shop for cutting meat so a little respect for the Delta is a good thing.
 Likewise grinders, belt sanders, and disk sanders all have work rests that are meant to be within a 1/8th of an inch from the grinding surface to prevent the work slipping between the wheel or belt and the work rest and jamming the motor or ejecting it violently.
 This can also break a grinding wheel into pieces while hurting fingers and blowing up into the eyes.
-At the very least it will scare you pretty badly, but jamb a belt sander and tear a belt, the flap can grab the work or your fingers as it comes off and it’s going to hurt.
+At the very least it will scare you pretty badly, but jamb a belt sander and tear a belt, the flap can grab the work out of your fingers as it comes off.
 Always keep the rests and fences properly adjusted on abrasive tools and never grind aluminum and other non-ferrous (non-steel) materials on grinding wheels.
 They will “load up” with melted material on the surface of the wheel, it will get hot, crack, and the stones will blow up on you.
 If the guards are adjusted correctly, they will contain most of this and it turns into a non-event.
 Remember too that grinding steel on a wheel will eject sparks that can start fires on carpet or rags just left around on the floor so keep flammable materials away from heat producing processes.

 But what about the other tools that you use in the garage that are unsafe that you don’t normally see as unsafe?
 We all need an air supply and belt driven air compressors come to mind as the best way to generate air pressure.
 But a goodly number of used ones are missing the cage over the drive belt because we bought an old one used from a friend or at a garage sale.
 Imaging what might happen if your toddler is near it when it suddenly comes on and you will clearly see the belt driven air compressor with its pinch point belts and wheels in a new light.
 Resist the urge to buy that used treasure and go to the hardware store or on-line and buy a new one with all of the safety guards intact as a good compressor is something you will use the rest of your life.